amritajkumarcp/Omnipresent/README.md

 AREAS OF IMPROVEMENT:

 1. Can use token based authentication to secure the API (JWT implementation.
-Couldn't do it due to shortage of time)
+Couldn't do it due to constraints of time)
 2. Can use Redis for caching

 TESTS

-    Test scripts for functional and unit test have been added to the repository but could not work more on it due to limited time.
+    Test scripts for functional and unit test have been added to the repository but could not work more on it due to constraints of time.